 - Sizing must be precise

-Compared to fleece-lined or disposable options, these boots focus on year-round usability and comfort.
-The tradeoff is that they may not provide as much insulation as thick winter-only boots.
+Compared to single-purpose winter boots, these prioritize all-season use and comfort.
+The tradeoff is that they may not provide as much insulation as thick, fleece-lined options.

 4. YAODHAOD Fleece Warm Dog Boots Winter